 INSPIRED BY MUSIC:

-The title All I Am is intended to describe the full creative collaboration.
-The exhibition showcases the voices of bright, young Nashville artists and songwriters, supported by the mentorship of seasoned artists.
+The title of Breathe in Deep.
+Sing out Loud!—a lyric from “It’s Ok”—represents the full creative collaboration.
+The exhibition showcases the voices of bright young Nashville artists and songwriters, framed by the mentorship of seasoned artists.

 Elisheba Israel Mrozik